 Steps

-1. Complete the attached agreement and questionnaire
+- Complete the questionnaire below

-3. Schedule a property site visit with Hollow Oak staff
+- Schedule a property site visit with Hollow Oak staff

 Performing Stewardship Activities